12 Cat Hairball Remedies That Really Work

 They often include coughing, gagging, retching, and hacking.

 Most of the time, these sounds signal your cat is about to expel a hairball.
-So if you’re thinking, “my cat keeps throwing up, but seems fine,” it could be that she’s just passing hairballs.
+So if you’re thinking, “My cat keeps throwing up, but she seems fine,” it could be that she’s just passing hairballs.

 There are some insidious signs that your cat is having difficulty with a hairball and may need medical attention.

-While hairballs typically pass, it’s possible for them to become so large they lodge in your cat’s digestive tract and cause a blockage.
+While hairballs typically pass, it’s possible for them to become so large they lodge in your cat’s digestive tract and cause a potentially life-threatening blockage.

-If your cat is continuously hacking or retching without producing a hairball, has changes in digestion such as diarrhea, constipation, or lack of appetite, has become lethargic, or has a swollen or hard belly, it’s time to skip the home remedies and head straight to your veterinarian.
+If your cat has frequent hairballs or is retching without producing a hairball, has changes in digestion such as diarrhea, constipation, or lack of appetite, has become lethargic, or has a swollen or hard belly, it’s time to skip the home remedies and head straight to your veterinarian.

-Vaseline may help your cat to pass a hairball and is generally considered safe and nontoxic for cats.
-However, we don’t recommend it here at Pet Living since it’s a petroleum product and there are many other more natural alternatives.
+Vaseline may help your cat pass a hairball through their digestive tract and is generally considered safe and nontoxic for cats.
+However, we don’t recommend it here at Pet Living since it’s a petroleum product, and there are many other more natural alternatives.

 The Tail End